ZupIT/beagle-docs/content/en/web/commons/view-client.md

 }
 ```

-Above we implemented a very simple logic that will store every fetch result into the disk using the localStorage.
-This is a very dumb implementation, because this cache would never expire, but the objective here is just to show how such feature could be implemented using the ViewClient.
+We have implemented a very simple logic above that will store every fetch result into the disk using the *localStorage*.
+This is a simple and only *for test* implementation, since this cache would never expire.

-# Registering the new ViewClient
+### Registering the new ViewClient

-After creating your custom ViewClient, you just need to pass it to your BeagleService instance:
+After creating your custom ``ViewClient`` above, you need to pass it to your ``BeagleService`` instance:

 {{< tabs >}}
 {{% tab name="Angular" %}}

 ```typescript
 @BeagleModule({
   viewClient: createMyViewClient(),